akpetty/ArcticSeaIcePrediction2017/README.md

 # Arctic sea ice forecasting
-by Alek Petty
+**Alek Petty**

-Python scripts used to produce seasonal forecasts of Arctic (and Alaskan) sea ice extent.
+*Python scripts used to produce seasonal forecasts of Arctic (and Alaskan) sea ice extent.
+AS used in my recent paper published in JGR Earth's Future.*

+Citation:
 Petty, A. A., D. Schroder, J. C. Stroeve, T. Markus, J. Miller, N. T. Kurtz, D. L. Feltham, D. Flocco (2017), Skillful spring forecasts of September Arctic sea-ice extent using passive microwave sea ice observations, Earth’s Future, 4 , doi:10.1002/2016EF000495.

-## Scripts
+### Scripts

 Individual descriptions should be included at the top of each script.
 Not all processing/plotting scripts have been included yet.